nacular/doodle/README.md

 Check out the [documentation](https://nacular.github.io/doodle/) site for more details and examples.

+## Tutorials

+You can find helpful tutorials as [doodle-tutorials](https://nacular.github.io/doodle-tutorials).

 ## Feedback

 Doodle is still under active development, so there are going to be gaps and bugs.
 Please report [issues](https://github.com/pusolito/doodle/issues),